Biodiversity: Distribution

-Biodiversity is not evenly distributed, rather it varies greatly across the globe as well as within regions.
+Biodiversity is not evenly distributed, rather it varies greatly across the globe as well as within regions and seasons.
 Among other factors, the diversity of all living things (biota) depends on temperature, precipitation, altitude, soils, geography and the interactions between other species.
 The study of the spatial distribution of organisms, species and ecosystems, is the science of biogeography.

 Diversity consistently measures higher in the tropics and in other localized regions such as the Cape Floristic Region and lower in polar regions generally.
 Rain forests that have had wet climates for a long time, such as Yasuní National Park in Ecuador, have particularly high biodiversity.

+There is local biodiversity, which directly impacts daily life, affecting the availability of fresh water, food choices, and fuel sources for humans.
+Regional biodiversity includes habitats and ecosystems that synergizes and either overlaps or differs on a regional scale.
+National biodiversity within a country determines the ability for a country to thrive according to its habitats and ecosystems on a national scale.
+Also, within a country, endangered species are initially supported on a national level then internationally.
+Ecotourism may be utilized to support the economy and encourages tourists to continue to visit and support species and ecosystems they visit, while they enjoy the available amenities provided.
+International biodiversity impacts global livelihood, food systems, and health.
+Problematic pollution, over consumption, and climate change can devastate international biodiversity.
+Nature-based solutions are a critical tool for a global resolution.
+Many species are in danger of becoming extinct and need world leaders to be proactive with the Kunming-Montreal Global Biodiversity Framework.